Are Temporary Factory Workers Earning High Daily Wages Covered by ESIC or WC?

 sunnydays

-In factories, we have certain vendors coming for small time activities like welding, maintenance or some small time project work.
-The vendors have certain employees whose work is casual in nature & they just work for 2 to 3 days but at high daily wages like Rs 600, 700 & more.
-If such employees have daily wages more than Rs 577 (monthly Rs 576.92 x 26 days = Rs 15000) then will they be considered out of purview of ESIC & covered under WC policy?
+In factories, we have certain vendors coming for small-time activities like welding, maintenance, or some small project work.
+The vendors have employees whose work is casual in nature, and they work for only 2 to 3 days but at high daily wages such as Rs 600, Rs 700, and more.
+If these employees earn daily wages exceeding Rs 577 (which calculates to monthly Rs 576.92 x 26 days = Rs 15,000), would they be considered outside the purview of ESIC and covered under WC policy?

 sunnydays

-In factories, we have certain vendors coming for small time activities like welding, maintenance or some small time project work.
-The vendors have certain employees whose work is casual in nature & they just work for 2 to 3 days but at high daily wages like Rs 600, 700 & more.
-If such employees have daily wages more than Rs 577 (monthly Rs 576.92 x 26 days = Rs 15000) then will they be considered out of purview of ESIC & covered under WC policy?
+In factories, we have certain vendors coming for small-time activities such as welding, maintenance, or some small projects.
+The vendors employ workers whose tasks are casual in nature, and they typically work for 2 to 3 days at high daily wages like Rs 600, 700, or more.
+If these employees earn daily wages exceeding Rs 577 (which would amount to more than Rs 15,000 monthly, calculated as Rs 576.92 x 26 days), would they be considered outside the purview of ESIC and covered under a Workers' Compensation (WC) policy?

 umakanthan53

-When such employees go out of the coverage of ESI Act by virtue of their higher rate of wages, they are covered by the provisions of the Employees Compensation Act,1923 though their employment is casual.
+When such employees go out of the coverage of the ESI Act by virtue of their higher rate of wages, they are covered by the provisions of the Employees' Compensation Act, 1923, even though their employment is casual.

 Harsh Kumar Mehta

-1. Sir, your argument may be correct theoretically, but it is a common knowledge that the so called casual and temporary employees are hardly paid even minimum wages as is fixed by any appropriate state govt.
-This lacuna is being perhaps misused by employers to evade coverage under ESI Act, 1948 and rules/regulations framed thereunder in respect of casual and temporary employees.
+1. Sir, your argument may be correct theoretically, but it is common knowledge that the so-called casual and temporary employees are hardly paid even minimum wages as fixed by any appropriate state government.
+This lacuna is perhaps being misused by employers to evade coverage under the ESI Act, 1948, and the rules/regulations framed thereunder in respect of casual and temporary employees.

 vidyanand acharya

-Once an area declared as 'revenue area' by ESIC, in that case, all establishment having manpower 20 and more of that area automatically come under purview of various provisions of ESI act.
-No WC is applicable in lieu of ESIC.
+Once an area is declared as a 'revenue area' by ESIC, all establishments with 20 or more employees in that area automatically fall under the purview of various provisions of the ESI Act.
+Workers' Compensation is not applicable in place of ESIC.

 Mahavir Dahiya

-Dear friends, I wish to add that there is no provision to calculate a Daily Limit/ ceiling.
-The employer has to see whether the worker has been paid Rs, 15000/ or more in a month or otherwise hence the above said workers are coverable under ESIC.
+I wish to add that there is no provision to calculate a daily limit/ceiling.
+The employer has to see whether the worker has been paid Rs.
+15,000 or more in a month or otherwise.
+Hence, the above-mentioned workers are coverable under ESIC.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute